ScrapeAlchemist/The_Missing_Link_in_AI/TUTORIAL.md

 ```bash
 npm run demo:mcp
 ```
 Basic MCP integration with ReAct agent.
-Requires `OPENAI_API_KEY`.
+Requires `ANTHROPIC_API_KEY`.

 ---

 ### Note on Python SDK

-If you prefer working in Python, Bright Data offers a [Python SDK](https://github.com/luminati-io/bright-data-sdk-python) that provides high-level abstractions and type safety for production applications.
+If you prefer working in Python, Bright Data offers a [Python SDK](https://github.com/brightdata/bright-data-sdk-python) that provides high-level abstractions and type safety for production applications.

 ✅ **Checkpoint**: You understand how the intelligent MCP agent works and have seen it analyze multiple sources!